DylanLee91/DylanLee91.github.io/README.md

 ### Media
-Wizards of the Coast for fair use of Dungeons and Dragons copyrighted material
+Wizards of the Coast for fair use of copyrighted Dungeons and Dragons material Background tiling Redox 01 by Hendrik Lammers (https://www.hendriklammers.com/)
 ### Acknowledgements